 December to February are the summer months, when temperatures are usually between 13 and 28 degrees Celsius.
 The Autumn months are March to May, with mild daytime temperatures and cooler nights.
 June to August are the winter months in Canberra, when it can get chilly with highs of 12 degrees Celsius.
 Spring is Australia's wettest season, but Canberra gets less rain than much of the rest of the country.
 Spring temperatures are between 6 and 19 degrees Celsius.

 Canberra International Airport is 10 kilometres away from ANU College.
 Buses depart the City Bus Station for the airport and the journey takes less than an hour.
 You can also take the bus to Sydney International Airport.
 It takes three hours and 25 minutes.
 Alternatively, you can board a connecting flight in Canberra for international flights to destinations all around the world from Sydney.

-From Canberra Railway Station you can take the train to Sydney.
+You can also take the train to Sydney from Canberra Railway Station.
 The journey takes around four hours and 45 minutes.
 Greyhound Australia provide coach services to destinations including Melbourne, Sydney, the Gold Coast, the Northern Territory and more.

 Local bus services (stopping at destinations around Canberra) are provided by Transport Canberra.